aditya-2k23/backend-course/README.md

 ## Get Started Now

-Begin your backend development journey today by diving into the [basics](basics) section and follow the instructions provided in the README.md file!
+Begin your backend development journey today by diving into the [basics](basics) section and following the instructions in the README.md file!
 Feel free to explore, experiment, and learn at your own pace.

 We hope you enjoy the course and look forward to seeing the amazing projects you'll build!

 Don't forget to share your progress with us and connect with other learners in the community.
-You can also give a star to this repository if you find it helpful. 🌟
+You can also give a star to this repository if you find it helpful to you. 🌟

 Happy coding! 🚀